grnet/synnefo/docs/admin-guide.rst

 Synnefo management commands ("snf-manage")
 ==========================================

-Each Synnefo service, Astakos, Pithos and Cyclades are controlled by the administrator using the "snf-manage" admin tool.
+Each Synnefo service, Astakos, Pithos and Cyclades is controlled by the administrator using the "snf-manage" admin tool.
 This tool is an extension of the Django command-line management utility.
-It is run on the host that runs each service and provides different types of commands depending the services running on the host.
+It is run on the host that runs each service and provides different types of commands depending on the services running on the host.
 If you are running more than one service on the same host "snf-manage" adds all the corresponding commands for each service dynamically, providing a unified admin environment.